stereum-dev/ethereum2-docker-compose/README.md

 <sub><sup>Sorted by name (ascending).</sup></sub>

 ## Testnet or Mainnet
-**You are viewing this repository with configuration for testnet (Pyrmont)**
+**You are viewing this repository with configuration for testnet (Prater)**

-Default is Pyrmont, the long-term testnet for Ethereum 2.0.
+Default is Prater, the long-term testnet for Ethereum 2.0.
 For running on Mainnet, checkout `mainnet` branch by executing the following commands after `git clone`:
 ```
 git checkout mainnet
 ```